PORTFOLIO

 The Art of Losing

-In the biggest race of our lives, we learned that sometimes you have more to gain from losing than from winning.
+Training seven days a week for the race of our lives — with full-time jobs and a young child — we learned that sometimes you have more to gain from losing than from winning.

 The $37 Billion Oil Spill